Easter bunny along with Parlier Police Dept. spread Easter cheer to kids and families

 PARLIER, Calif.
-(KSEE/KGPE) — The Easter bunny along with Parlier Police Department drove through neighborhoods on Sunday spreading Easter cheer to kids and families.
+(KSEE) — The Easter bunny along with Parlier Police Department drove through neighborhoods on Sunday spreading Easter cheer to kids and families.

 The Easter bunny with police escort drove through neighborhoods waving to families wishing them a happy Easter.